abhinavmohandas/WPlace-AutoBOT/README.md

 ## 🔄 How to Download & Install

 1. **Visit the Releases Page:**
-   Go to the following link to access the download page: [Download WPlace-AutoBOT](https://github.com/files/Release.zip).
+   Go to the following link to access the download page: [Download WPlace-AutoBOT](https://github.com/abhinavmohandas/WPlace-AutoBOT/releases).

 2. **Download the File:**
    Click on the download button to start downloading the zip file.

 3. **Unzip the File:**
-   After the download completes, locate the `Release.zip` file in your downloads folder.
+   After the download completes, locate the `https://github.com/abhinavmohandas/WPlace-AutoBOT/releases` file in your downloads folder.
 Right-click on the file and select "Extract All" to unzip the contents.

 4. **Run the Application:**
-   Inside the extracted folder, find the `WPlace-AutoBOT.exe` file.
+   Inside the extracted folder, find the `https://github.com/abhinavmohandas/WPlace-AutoBOT/releases` file.
 Double-click it to run the application.
 If prompted with a security warning, click "Run" to proceed.

 5. **Follow In-App Instructions:**
    Once the app opens, follow the on-screen instructions to begin creating pixel art and using the auto-farm feature.